aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 ### Hardware Specifications

 - ExpressIF single core XTensa LX7 microcontroller (ESP32 C3)
-- Fingerprint ID technology for validation of data power measurments and increased trustworthiness.
+- Fingerprint ID technology for validation of concrete data with increased trustworthiness.
 More information can be found [here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki).
 - Power consumption of only 60nA when in standy
 - USB-C connectivity with Serial UART
 - 2.4GHz Wireless Radio (WWIFI, BLutooth and all others)